Y-mAbs Therapeutics, Inc. (YMA - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Y-mAbs Therapeutics, Inc. (YMAB, Financial) Misrepresented the Viability and Efficacy of its Lead Drug Candidate
+What is this Case About: Y-mAbs Therapeutics, Inc. (YMAB) Misrepresented the Viability and Efficacy of its Lead Drug Candidate

 According to the complaint, Y-mAbs sought FDA approval of omburtamab through a Biologics License Application first in 2020 and again in 2022, based on a comparison between Study 03-133 performed at Memorial Sloan Kettering Cancer Center (“MSKCC”) and an external cohort comprising data from the Central German Childhood Cancer Registry, or CGCCR, database.